Why do we need to exercise?

 The benefits of regular physical activity include:

-- Prevents cardiovascular disease (including heart attacks and stroke)
+- Preventing cardiovascular disease (including heart attacks and stroke)

-- Reduces risk of type 2 diabetes, high cholesterol and high blood pressure
+- Reducing the risk of type 2 diabetes, high cholesterol and high blood pressure

-- Prevents cancers such as bowel and breast
+- Helping prevent certain cancers, such as bowel and breast cancer

-- Reduces chance of falls and hip fractures in older adults
+- Reducing the risk of falls and hip fractures in older adults

 What are the recommendations for exercise at each age group?

-The official recommendation from the Centres for Disease Control and Prevention, NHS and government website are as follows:
+The official recommendation from the Centres for Disease Control and Prevention (CDC), the NHS and government website are outlined below:

 How does exercise help us live longer and better quality lives?